Param-Harrison/kidzode/public/courses/app-master/monster-spawner/challenge02.md

-# CHALLENGE 2: Strongest Enemy 💪
+# CHALLENGE 2: Strongest Enemy

-Who is the Boss?
-Spawn random enemies and find the highest HP.
+Spawn 10 enemies with random power.
+Find the strongest one!

 ### Your Task:
-1. Spawn 10 enemies with random HP (1-100).
+1. `class Beast` with random power (1-100).
-2. Save highest hp in variable `max_hp = 0`.
+2. Create list `cage`.
+Fill with 10 Beasts.
-3. Loop through enemies.
+3. Loop through `cage` to find max power.
-4. Update `max_hp` if enemy is stronger.
-5. Print "Boss HP:", max_hp.
+4. Print the highest power found.

-### Achievement:
+### Practical Use
-You analyzed your object pool! 🏆
+Leaderboards and high-score systems work exactly like this.